Spurious Correlation-Aware Embedding Regularization for Worst-Group Robustness: Methodology

-Using this definition, we define the Spurious and Core Loss as: The \textbf{Spurious Loss} $\mathcal{L}_{\text{spur}}$ penalizes alignment with spurious directions, scaled by the magnitude of spurious variation in the data.
-The \textbf{Core Loss} $\mathcal{L}_{\text{core}}$ encourages alignment with core directions, with the negative sign ensuring that stronger core alignment reduces the overall loss.
+The \textbf{Spurious Loss} $\mathcal{L}_{\text{spur}}$ penalizes alignment with spurious directions, scaled by the magnitude of spurious variation in the data.
+The \textbf{Core Loss} $\mathcal{L}_{\text{core}}$ encourages alignment with core directions, with the negative sign ensuring that more substantial core alignment reduces the overall loss.
 Our loss formulation penalizes alignment with spurious directions and encourages alignment with core directions.
-By introducing control parameters $\lambda_{\text{spur}}$ and $\lambda_{\text{core}}$, we derive our embedding loss function: The final SCER objective combines embedding loss with worst-group classification loss $\mathcal{L}_{\text{wge}}$: This loss formulation mitigates overfitting to domain-specific biases by reducing intra-class variation across domains while preserving inter-class separability.
-SCER promotes robust decision boundaries, enabling strong worst-group performance under distribution shifts.
-For additional implementation details, please refer to Appendix~\ref{app_algo}.
+By introducing control parameters $\lambda_{\text{spur}}$ and $\lambda_{\text{core}}$, we derive our embedding loss function: The final SCER objective combines embedding loss with worst-group classification loss $\mathcal{L}_{\text{wge}}$: